 - In 2011, over four in every ten (41,9%) of black African children were in this situation, compared to only 9,9% of Indian/Asian children.
 27,2% Black children were also in households where neither parent was present.

 - The percentage of children living with both parents was highest among Indian/Asian children (83,0%), and lowest among black African children (27,2%).

 When you’re poor, even if you’re intellectually capable, the odds are stacked against you.

-Learnerships, apprenticeships and internships – although dominated by black youth, many are from family contexts that cannot afford to financially support career development.
-These supposedly pro-poor interventions appear to be used as cheap labour models which become inaccessible to the poor.
+Learnerships, apprenticeships and internships learners are from family contexts that cannot afford to financially support career development.
+When stipends are too low to cover daily expenses and contribute to households, they are inaccessible to youth surviving below the poverty line.
+Therefore pro-poor interventions cannot also be used as cheap labour models.
 When these interventions pay less than R3000 per month, only youth with access to a support unit can participate.

-Youth often comment on my blog, Keep Climbing, complaining about the difficulty of surviving and meeting professional rigours on stipends under R3000 per month.
+Youth often comment on my blog, Keep Climbing, complaining about the difficulty of surviving and meeting professional rigors on stipends that are less than R3000 per month.

 Most learners who complain are actually paid R1500, they feel stripped of dignity and hope.